hqcasanova/picoSlides/README.md

 Minimum Requirements
 --------------------

 - **Modern browser**: the plugin's functionality on outdated browsers such as IE6/7 is severely limited.
 Nevertheless, it degrades as gracefully as possible.
-IE8 is supported.
+IE8 and Android 2.x are largely supported except when used in combination with Holder.js.
+In our tests with Android 2.1, Holder's canvas fallback behaved unexpectedly on screen rotation.
 - **jQuery 1.6.0+**: though still usable with jQuery 1.5, full functionality and satisfactory performance is only guaranteed with 1.6.
 Notice also that jQuery 2.x does not support IE6-8.

 Options